Irish Cottage Pie

 Minced garlic being added to browned beef, onions and carrots in skillet.

-Once the savory cottage pie meat filling is done, place the meat in an even layer in a baking dish or oven safe casserole dish
+• Once the savory meat filling is done, spread it in an even layer in a baking dish or oven safe casserole dish

 Mashed potatoes being spread over meat filling with spatula.

-Place the Irish cottage pie in a 350°F oven, uncovered, on the middle rack for 10-15 minutes
+• Place cottage pie in a 350°F oven, uncovered, on the middle rack for 10-15 minutes

-Once your cottage pie is done, let it sit at room temperature for a few minutes to rest then serve.
+• Once your pie is done, let it sit at room temperature for a few minutes to rest then serve.

-Make more mashed potatoes than you think you’ll need – don’t ask me how I know this.
-You can always make potato cakes if you have more than enough leftover potato mash
+• Make more mashed potatoes than you think you’ll need – don’t ask me how I know this.
+You can always make potato cakes if you have more than enough leftover mashed potatoes

 Make ahead and storage